vkostyanetsky/RFQ/README.md

 ![Procurement Requisition](images/procurement-requisition.png)

-### 2. Flask Gateway
+### 2. Flask proxy

-Now you need to enable a sort of gateway between a 1C:Enterprise infobase and a web interface.
+Now you need to enable a sort of proxy between the 1C:Enterprise infobase and a web interface.

+Have a look at the `flask-proxy` directory.
+There is a `api.py` script you must set up.

-It needs to know how to connect to the HTTP service of the 1C:Enterprise infobase.
+Generally, it only needs to know how to connect to the HTTP service of the 1C:Enterprise infobase.
 So create three environment variables which are listed below.
 If you use Windows, you can do it via `Windows + R` → `sysdm.cpl` → `Advanced` → `Environment Variables`.

 | Variable Name     | Example Value                         | Meaning                                                       |
 |-------------------|---------------------------------------|---------------------------------------------------------------|